wp-plugins/contact-form-maker/readme.txt

 -	URL: The user is redirected to the provided URL.

 Edit JavaScript: Here you can define new JavaScript functions, which can be applied to the contact form.
 Three empty event functions are included:
--	before_load(): before the contac form is loaded
+-	before_load(): before the contact form is loaded
 -	before_submit(): before the contact form is submitted
 -	before_reset(): before the contact form is reset

-Custom text in e-mail for administrator: Here you can add custom texts, images, and custom HTML to the e-mail message that is sent to the administrator.
+Custom text in e-mail for administrator: Here you can add custom texts, images, and custom HTML to the e-mail message to your Contact Form that is sent to the administrator.

-Custom text in e-mail for user: Here you can add custom texts, images, and custom HTML to the e-mail message that is sent to the users.
+Custom text in e-mail for user: Here you can add custom texts, images, and custom HTML to the e-mail message to your Contact Form that is sent to the users.

-Save as Copy: The button allows you to save a copy of the current contact form, which you can later find in the " Contact Forms" section.
+Save as Copy: The button allows you to save a copy of the current contact form, which you can later find in the "Contact Forms" section.

 2.4   On the right side you will see three fields:
  Contact Form Title: In this field type a title for your contact form.
 You can have an unlimited number of contact forms.
 This is a required field for the contact Form

 Email to send submissions to: Here you type e-mails to which submitted contact form information will be sent.
-If you need more than one e-mail address you must separate them by commas.
+If you need more than one e-mail address for sending the submitted contact form information, you must separate them by commas.
 This contact form field is not required.
-In any case the submitted information is stored in "Submissions" part, where it could be managed easily.
+In any case the submitted Contact Form information is stored in "Submissions" part, where it could be managed easily.

 Theme.
 A distinct theme can be applied to each new contact form.
 The themes can be accessed by selecting Contact Form Maker > Themes on the left menu.
-43 themes are available for selection.
-There is an option for creating new themes in the Contact Form MAker, which you can access by clicking "New" on the upper right corner of the section.
+43 themes are available for selection for Contact Form.
+There is an option for creating new themes in the Contact Form Maker, which you can access by clicking "New" on the upper right corner of the section.

 2.5   Add new fields to your contact form by clicking on the ADD A NEW FIELD button (see the next step).

-2.6   To update the Contact Form MAker while keeping your existing contact forms, you need to deactivate and delete the Contact Form Maker from the list of installed plugins (do not uninstall it using the Uninstall Contact Form Maker option of the plugin) and install the new plugin.
+2.6   To update the Contact Form Maker while keeping your existing contact forms, you need to deactivate and delete the Contact Form Maker from the list of installed plugins (do not uninstall it using the Uninstall Contact Form Maker option of the plugin) and install the new Contact Form Maker plugin.
 Afterwards, go to Contact Form>Manager and on the upper hand of the screen click on the "Update Forms" button.
 If the update is successful, you will see a notification message, "All forms are updated!"

 ==Contact Form Maker Step by step guide Step 3 ==